-To purchase a shotgun or rifle, you must be 18 years old to purchase and complete a DROS.
+To purchase a shotgun or rifle in Arizona, you must be 18 years old and complete a 4473 background check.

 An FSC is a Firearm Safety Certificate, which is required in order to purchase a firearm in the State of California.
 There are exemptions to the program, which are listed here: https://oag.ca.gov/firearms/fscfaqs#c6